 Microglia present a multifaceted inflammatory response.
 This includes the release of pro-inflammatory cytokines and reactive oxygen and nitrogen species to aid the destruction of pathogens and damaged cells.
 Chemokines may be released to further activate and recruit other glial and immune cells to the site of injury32.
 Microglia also have functions relating to inflammation mediation and resolution, debris clearance, tissue healing and growth.
 This is achieved firstly, via the release of anti-inflammatory cytokines and trophic factors, which promote healing, repair and tissue remodelling.
 Secondly, they may increase the number of surface scavenger receptors to promote pathogen and debris phagocytosis42.

 Historically, activated microglia have been classified as pro-inflammatory (M1) or anti-inflammatory (M2).
 However, this binary system has received criticism.
 It has been suggested activated microglia may fall on a spectrum, with some cells being purely M1 through to some cells which show a purely M2 phenotype43,44.
-However, transcriptomic profiling of ex-vivo and in-vivo microglia isolated from mouse models of various neurodegenerative conditions, failed to find evidence of an M1/M2 spectrum, with many microglia exhibiting disease-specific profiles45,46.
-Furthermore, single-cell-based analyses of microglia from both mouse and human cortex, have revealed several transcriptionally-distinct phenotypes which differ from the M1/M2 phenotypes47,48.
+However, transcriptomic profiling of ex vivo and in vivo microglia isolated from mouse models of various neurodegenerative conditions, failed to find evidence of an M1/M2 spectrum, with many microglia exhibiting disease-specific profiles45,46.
+Furthermore, single-cell-based analyses of microglia from both mouse and human cortex have revealed several transcriptionally-distinct phenotypes which differ from the M1/M2 phenotypes47,48.
 This said, a lot of the literature still follows this type of characterisation and uses classic inflammatory markers to determine microglial function.
 As such, in this review, we will focus on microglial functions and will use the terms pro-inflammatory and anti-inflammatory to broadly describe microglial activation.
 However, these terms are used with caution and the reader is respectfully advised to bear in mind that this is done as a ‘shorthand’ to ease discussion.
 We do not wish to imply that we endorse a simple binary classification.

-A brief summary of some of the main molecules associated with microglia is given (Table 1).
+A brief summary of some of the main molecules associated with microglia is given in Table 1.
 Microglial phenotype is affected by a number of complex factors including location within the CNS49,50, microglial age51, activating stimuli and disease47, as well as well as differences between human and murine microglia51.
 Furthermore, microglia may express molecules with pro-inflammatory and anti-inflammatory functions simultaneously.
 Therefore, it should be noted that Table 1 is not a comprehensive list and has focused more on findings related to neurodegenerative disease, particularly MND.

 Microglial activation is effective in the short-term removal of damaged cells and pathogens and is necessary for the protection of the CNS.
 However, where the initial trigger is not resolved, a destructive cycle of microglial activation and neuron death is initiated (Figure 2).
 Briefly, this cycle can be triggered by PAMPs causing microglial cytotoxicity leading to neuronal death.
 Alternatively, if neuron death is triggered by processes such as protein misfolding and aggregation, or excitotoxicity, DAMP release can cause cytotoxic microglial activation with increased inflammation and neuronal death52.
 This process is seen as a driver of progression in neurodegeneration52,53.